jonwhittlestone/notes/docs/scheduled-publish-workflow.md

 The workflow is defined in `.github/workflows/scheduled-publish.yaml`.

+The workflow has two jobs:
+1. **merge-ready-posts**: Finds and merges PRs with the `ready-to-publish` label
+2. **deploy**: Builds and deploys to GitHub Pages (only runs if PRs were merged)

+> **Note**: The deploy step is included directly in this workflow because GitHub Actions using `GITHUB_TOKEN` to merge PRs don't trigger other workflows (by design, to prevent infinite loops).

 ### Create the label

 Before using this workflow, create the `ready-to-publish` label in your GitHub repository: